stormpath/stormpath-documentation/source/reference.rst

   * - ``attributeStatementMappingRules``
     - Link
     - N/A
-    - (SAML only) This collection contains the rules that map SAML assertions to Stormpath resource attributes.
+    - (SAML only) This object contains the rules that map SAML assertions to Stormpath resource attributes.
 For information about what's found in this object, see :ref:`below <ref-attribute-mapping>`.
 For more information about how it is used, please see :ref:`Step 7 of the SAML configuration section <saml-mapping>`.

   * - ``serviceProviderMetadata``
     - Link